zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

 wrong thing!

 ### Competence Chasms
-We each have different things we\'re good at.
-Even two highly talented programmers often have different specialities.
-This is often beneficial.
-Diversity of thought leads to creative yet simple solutions where both contribute the little different things that they know.
-Novices can often spot problems by asking questions that jiggle their partners mental state just enough that it provides them with the right decision.
+We all have things we're good at.
+Even two talented programmers often have different specialities.
+This is good, as diversity of thought leads to creative yet simple solutions.
+Novices can often spot problems by asking questions that jiggle their partners mental state enough to provide a new solution.

-However the chasm can also cause chaos.
-Trying to explain to a developer about font selection strategies when they are unaware of the difference between serif, sans-serif, and script fonts can be frustrating when you really just want to solve an issue where people are making mistakes because they think two things are more related than they actualy are.
+But the chasm can cause chaos.
+Trying to explain the concept of constraints and how proximity implies relationship when your partner does not have a design background can be frustrating when you really just want to solve an issue and move on.

 #### What to Watch For
-Competence chasms are by no means a bad thing, but they can be exhuasting.
-The difference in perspective, knowledge, etc. can wear out a pair much faster than if both people have similar skills and abilities.

-It becomes easy to become disengaged from your partner, which results in unproductive pairing.
+Be careful when pairing across proficiencies.
+Check to see if you're feeling tired or frustrated.
+Depending on the personalities at play, you may even see arguments between someone with more experience and someone with less.

 #### Where to Start
-First do a quick motive check, then consider taking a break.
-I find that the Pomodoro technique is especially important when there is a large gap between skills.
-It lets both people step away and look at the problem with fresh eyes again.
+Do a quick motive check.
+If the goal is to share knowledge then it may not be a bad thing that you are making little progress on the task at hand.
+When you get tired, take a break.
+Grab coffee or take a walk.
+This relieves some of the mental exhaustion that can occur when pairing with someone more or less experienced than yourself.

+When disagreeing it is often prudent to defer to your pair and ask for further reading or offer to discuss the idea over lunch.
+Regardless of experience, your pair offers insights which would be foolish to ignore just because they don't know how to program, test, or design as well as you.

 ### Disposition Dissonance